 It changed hands several times before being bought by James Smith of Camno in 1700, passing to George Nicoll from Jamaica, and then Captain James Rattray of Hook, Hampshire in 1789.
 Colonel William Rattray subsequently built the oldest part of the existing house in around 1795.

 After a period in the hands of the McNabs, Arthurstone Estate was bought by Patrick Murray of Simprim in 1838.
 He made substantial additions to Arthurstone House which were designed by William Burn.
 Burn designed many grand buildings and monuments in his career, including Edinburgh Academy, Inverness Castle, the House of Falkland and more locally, Balintore Castle and Dundee’s Camperdown House.
-Curiously, a newly added wing was dismantled and reconstructed at Cardean House for Admiral Popham, Patrick Murray’s son-in-law.
+Curiously, a newly added wing was dismantled and reconstructed at Cardean House for Susan, Patrick Murray’s daughter.

 The contents of the house were auctioned by Christie’s in October 1990, after which the house became Butterstone Preparatory School.
 The school moved out in 2003 and the following year, the house was converted into flats.